warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 2.2.5 (10 MAY 2017) =

+* Fixed a PHP warning that appeared on some user's websites: "Warning: DOMDocument::loadHTML(): Empty string supplied as input"

 = 2.2.4 (09 MAY 2017) =

 * Added a feature to set og:type values for all post types with individual post control via the swp_og_type custom field.